nens/threedi-docs/source/f_problem_solving.rst

 Find the 'R3' Intermdiate Certificate, and check who the issuer is.
 If this is only 'DST Root CA X3', please remove it and visit https://api.3di.live/v3 with a browser.

-Please contact our servicedesk after this fix is applied and are still receiving the error message.
+Please contact our :ref:`servicedesk` after this fix is applied and are still receiving the error message.

 Solved issues
 ^^^^^^^^^^^^^^